rhuang7999/Storm-Drain-Design/README.md

 R = Hydraulic radius = A / P = (π * (d ^ 2) / 4) / (π * d) = d / 4\
 S = Slope

-The Manning formula uses water surface slope, cross-sectional area, and wetted perimeter of a length of uniform channel to determine the flow rate.\
+The Manning formula uses water surface slope, cross-sectional area,\
+and wetted perimeter of a length of uniform channel to determine the flow rate.\
-Manning's equation can be rearragned to solve for diameter.\
+However, Manning's equation can be rearragned to solve for diameter.\
 d = ((Q * n * (4 ** (5/3))) / (pi * k * (S  ** (1/2)))) ** (3/8)

 Although, Manning's equation gives us a value for pipe diameter,\